MicrosoftDocs/windows-dev-docs/hub/includes/store/msix/price-and-availability.md

 ## Free trial

 Many developers choose to allow customers to try out their app for free using the trial functionality provided by the Store.
 By default, **No free trial** is selected, and there will be no trial for your app.
 If you’d like to offer a trial, you can select a value from the **Free trial** dropdown.
+See [Implement a trial version of your app](/windows/uwp/monetize/implement-a-trial-version-of-your-app) for more information.

 There are two types of trial you can choose, and you have the option to configure the date and time when the trial should start and stop being offered.